-THE Marble Mountains Day Trip Guide No One Should Miss
+THE Da Nang to Marble Mountains Day Trip Guide No One Should Miss

-A guide to exploring the magnificent peaks and lush forests of the Marble Mountains.
-From ancient Buddhist temples and secret caves brimming with Vietnamese art to extraordinary hikes in one of the most unusual natural settings, Marble Mountains is a must-do day trip.
+A guide to exploring the magnificent peaks and lush forests of the Marble Mountains, Da Nang, Vietnam in one day.
+From ancient Buddhist temples and hidden caves filled with Vietnamese art to extraordinary hikes in one of the most unique natural settings, a Marble Mountains day trip is a must when visiting Da Nang in central Vietnam.

 Actually, the story of visiting Marble Mountains goes like this.